Lovecraftesque second edition is live on Backerkit crowdfunding!

-Lovecraftesque just went live on Backerkit crowdfunding.
-You can back it here, or if you’d like to know more, read on!
+Lovecraftesque second edition successfully crowdfunded in late 2023.
+You can now pre-order it here, or if you’d like to know more, read on!

 A Storytelling Card Game Of Eldritch Horror